 - The project you are going to create a crawl over crawl in has been converted to an advanced project.
 If this isn't the case and you have remaining advanced projects, you should convert your regular project to an advanced project now.

-- are part of the same project.
+- Either cover the whole of the same site.

 You can obtain comparable crawls in two different ways: